monsieurBoutte/react-pwa-boilerplate/README.md

     ├── build/                          <-- final output destination for the entire app └── public/
         ├── _redirects                  <-- single page app routing for netlify
-        ├── custom-service-worker.js    <-- out put from buildstep of customServiceWorker.js
         └── manifest.json               <-- manifest for the pwa
     └── src/
         ├── components/